asabbani/Nautilus/README.md

     screeninfo
     autopep8 (optional)

-# Origin (the AUV)
+# Nautilus (the AUV)
 A practical, 3D-printed multi-mission modular AUV, housing many sensors including pressure, audio (hydrophones), and GPS.
 It can also be adapted to implement sonar, salinity, PH, and temperature sensors.

 ## Hardware:
-A fully assembled, 3D-printed Origin AUV also includes:
+A fully assembled, 3D-printed Nautilus AUV also includes:

     Raspbery Pi 3 running Raspbian
     915 MHz Radio